Cherreads

 Suspicion had replaced trust.
 Hatred had grown deep roots.
 They barely tolerated werewolves, even at Aethelwulf Centralis University, the one place that was supposed to be neutral ground.

-Then, her eyes adjusted to the figures sitting in the opposite side of the room.
+Then, her eyes adjusted to the Lycans sitting on the opposite side of the room.
 Her breath caught in her throat.
-Her heart stopped, then restarted with a violent thud.
+Her heart stopped, then restarted violently.

 It was him.

 The towering stranger from the riverbank.
-The man who had saved her life from the rogue and then vanished into the shadows.
+The man who had saved her life from the rogue, and had vanished into the shadows without a word.
 The man who had haunted her dreams for the last twenty-four hours.